Sustainable hygiene and beauty products

 I wanted to decrease the number of times I have to empty out my bathroom wastebasket.
 To do this, I researched and tried different sustainable beauty and hygiene alternatives.
 Some of these products I have been using and loving for years, while others are new to me.
 So, let’s get into it and learn how to keep our wastebaskets emptier for longer!

 This is a new addition to my bathroom counter.
 I searched through several different sustainable toothbrush options but decided to give this one from Boie a try.
 What stood out about this toothbrush versus other sustainable options was that every part of this toothbrush is recyclable.
-Other options I found the handle would be made of wood but the bristles were still not recyclable.
+Other options I looked into, the bristles of the toothbrush were never recyclable even if the handle was.

 This is the Fine Toothbrush from Boie.
 I have sensitive teeth and gums and have always struggled with standard toothbrushes hurting my gums and the soft options not effectively cleaning my teeth.
 What I love about this toothbrush is that it is gentle enough that it doesn’t bother my gums but effectively brushes and cleans my teeth.

 This toothbrush is $10 and comes in 6 different colors.
 The toothbrush head is replaceable and Boie offers a subscription plan option for all of their products.
 Like I said earlier, it is 100% recyclable, but if for some reason your local recycling program will not take them, Boie will take them back and recycle them for you (how nice is that!).

 I am currently on my third replacement head for this toothbrush.
 The replacement heads are $5 each.
 I still love this toothbrush!
 Replacing the head is super easy, it just pops right off.
 They suggest you change the head about every 6 months.
 Will definitely continue to use and recommend this toothbrush!